KieranSweeden/southpaw-boxing/TESTING.md

 - Easily find the organisations' social media links, so I can keep up to date with what's new.

   - Social media links can be found at the bottom of every page within the site.
 These links open a new tab, meaning the user can still continue in browsing the Southpaw site with no hassle.

+## Manual Testing

+The functionality of the features/elements presented below have been tested.

+- Home

+  - All links to their respective pages within the website work properly.
+  - All links to their respective pages change colour when hovered or in focus.
+  - All social media links direct the user to the respective social media site in a new tab.
+  - All social media links change colour when hovered or in focus.
+  - Background video changes depending on screen size.
+  - Two columns are present for desktop/laptop screens and the 1st of the two disappears when the screen size is under the 1200px breakpoint.
+  - The Southpaw Boxing Club logo in the 2nd column appears when the 1st column disappears

+- Boxing Guide

+  - The container turns from fluid to non-fluid depending on screen size.
+  - When clicked, each boxing guide navigation header for each section opens it's dropdown menu when clicked.
+  - When hovered, a green line appears for each boxing guide navigation header.
+  - The scroll-snap is set to mandatory for larger screens and proximity for smaller screens.
+  - Each link within the dropdown menu takes the user to that section as expected.
+  - Each button has a hover/active state and directs the user to the specified section of the boxing guide.
+  - Each button within a section opens it's respective modal containing more information.
+  - Every X and close button within each modal closes it's respective modal.
+  - Each link to an external site opens the link in a new tab.
+  - Each link to an internal page within the website is highlighted with the lime colour.
+  - Videos start immediately whilst being infinitely looped and muted.
+  - Buttons disappear/appear depending on screen size.
+  - The balance of text content shared by each section's main page & modal is determined by the screen size.
+  - Certain pictures & videos appear/disappear depending on screen size.
+  - The main footer is visible for desktop/laptop screen sizes and disappears for tablet screen sizes and below.
+  - The boxing guide footer appears for mobile screens and above, until the screen reaches desktop/laptop sizes, in which it then disappears.

+- Sessions

+  - The container turns from fluid to non-fluid depending on screen size.
+  - The flex column is set to column for mobile devices and tablets when in portrait orientation.
+  - The flex column is set to row for tablets in landscape orientation and desktop/laptop devices.
+  - Each link/button has a hover/focus state and directs the user the specified location.
+  - Each address link opens the link in a new tab for desktops/laptops and opens Google Maps for mobile & tablet devices.
+  - Images disappear for smaller screen sizes.
+  - Video plays automatically whilst being infinitely looped and muted.

+- Contact

+  - The container turns from fluid to non-fluid depending on screen size.
+  - The image appears/disappears depending on screen size.
+  - The "Call Us" button has a hover/focus state & immediately prompts mobile users to call with a given number.
+  - Each input within the form has a focus state, informing the user as to where they are within the form.
+  - Each input has a required attribute, alerting the user when a field needs to be completed before submission.
+  - The submit button has hover/focus state and directs the user to the form success page.

+- Form success

+  - The container turns from fluid to non-fluid depending on screen size.
+  - The image appears/disappears depending on screen size.
+  - Each button has a hover/focus state and directs the user to the specified location.

+- Navigation Bar

+  - The Southpaw logo is shown for larger screen sizes and an appreviated "S" is shown for smaller screen sizes.
+  - Clicking either the graphic logo or the appreviated "S" will direct the user to the home page.
+  - Hover/focus states are given to each link in the nav bar and are additionaly used to inform the user as to what page they're currently on.

+- Footer
+  - All social media links have a hover/focus state & direct the user to their respective social media sites in a new tab.

 ## Bugs